fuchun2018/leetcode/README.md

 These might not the best solutions in the world, but I am trying to slove these problems clean and easy.
 In fact, if you want to get a best solution, you know you can get a sample from the distribution chart.
 That might be the place you are looking for.

-I highly recommand leetcode users keep all the trail when you are trying to solve a problem, either it is a easy problem or a difficult one.
+I highly recomment leetcode users keeping all the trail during your problem solving, no mattter it is a easy problem or a difficult one.
+There are two reasons: first, you can keep a note about your current thinking and methodology; there are no good idea or bad idea when you are practicing, however, sometimes 'why' is more important that 'how'. the second one is the habit: please try to get used to push your code every small piece of work, it will save you (literately) in the future.

 You can keep it in you github, in your blog, in your diary, in a Trello, or anywhere you are comfortable (in my opinion, instead of mark source code or leave comments behind or after your source code, make your source code readable will be more efficiency).

 > The doing is often more important than the outcome.
 Arthur Ashe, Tennis Player